wikimedia/cloud-storage-performance-tests/README.md

 ## Gathering data
 ### Executing a full stack test

-There's a python script `run_on_env.py` that will randomly gather one host from each stack level, run the test and gather the results under the same directory (under 'results/<SITE_NAME>/<DATETIME>').
+There's a python script `scripts/run_on_env.py` that will randomly gather one host from each stack level, run the test and gather the results under the parent directory (under 'results/<SITE_NAME>/<DATETIME>').

 The results will be ready to use to generate a full stack comparison report.

 ### Executing a test on a single machine and gathering results

-There's a helper script, `execute_remote_test.sh` that will run the given stack layer tests on the given host and copy locally the results (in the results directory).
+There's a helper script, `scripts/execute_remote_test.sh` that will run the given stack layer tests on the given host and copy locally the results (in the results directory).